Wakefield and District Tennis League

 2. OBJECT OF LEAGUE

-The object of the league is to promote competitive mixed tennis amongst the clubs in and around Wakefield.
+The object of the league is to promote competitive but friendly mixed tennis amongst the clubs in and around Wakefield.

-c) The AGM of the committee shall be held during the first week in March each year to elect a Chairman, Secretary, Treasurer and Auditor.
+b) The AGM of the committee shall be held during March each year to elect a Chairman, Secretary and Treasurer.
 The Chairman, Secretary and Treasurer shall be designated League Officials and shall conduct the business of the League.
 The Committee may meet at such other times as the Chairman and Secretary consider necessary or upon the written request of more than half the Member Clubs.

-e) No business shall be transacted at any Committee meeting unless a quorum of members is present.
+c) No business shall be transacted at any Committee meeting unless a quorum of members is present.
 A quorum shall exist when more than half the member clubs are represented.
+Each club in attendance at any meeting shall have one vote only.

 a) Membership of the League shall be by application to the Committee whose decision will be final.